TurboVega/agon512k/README.md

 <br>
 <br>
 ## empI% - Initialize upper RAM
-This procedure clears (to zero) the upper 448KB of memory.
+This procedure clears (to zero) the middle 384KB of memory.

 Usage: CALL empI%
 <br>